cms-opendata-workshop/workshop2022-lesson-cpp-root-python/_episodes/04-root-and-cpp-fill-a-histogram.md

 > ![](../assets/img/tbrowser_screenshot_01.png)
 {: .callout}

+Quit ROOT by choosing the “Quit Root” option from Browser menu of the TBrowser window or by typing `.q` in the ROOT prompt.

 > ## Work assignment: investigating data in ROOT files
 >
 > In the previous episode you generated a file called `tree.root`.
 It has some variables which were stored in a TTree called `t1`.
 Let's explore the variables contained in this tree by using one of the methods available for TTree objects.
 You can find out more about these methods directly from the [ROOT TTree class documentation](https://root.cern.ch/doc/master/classTTree.html).